Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Estimation Methods

-In words, the training error of the decision forest model $(\hat{F}, \hat{\lambdab})$ is bounded with high probability by the sum of two terms, where the first term measures the best possible training error over decision forest models $(F, \lambdab)$ where $\lambdab$ is in $\Lambda(C, \xib)$, while the second term depends linearly on $C$.
+In words, the training error (i.e., the objective value of problem~\eqref{prob:estimation_abs}) of the decision forest model $(\hat{F}, \hat{\lambdab})$ is bounded with high probability by the sum of two terms, where the first term measures the best possible training error over decision forest models $(F, \lambdab)$ where $\lambdab$ is in $\Lambda(C, \xib)$, while the second term depends linearly on $C$.
 When $C$ is large, the first term will be small because the set $\Lambda(C, \xib)$ will be larger, but the second term will be large.
 Similarly, when $C$ is small, the second term will be reduced, but the first term will become larger because the set $\Lambda(C,\xib)$ will shrink.

 The set $\Lambda(C, \xib)$ reflects the ``coverage'' ability of the distribution $\xib$.
 If the choice probabilities $(\vb_S)_{S \in \Scal}$ can be generated by a decision forest model $(F, \lambdab)$ for some $\lambdab$ from $\Lambda(C, \xib)$ corresponding to a small value $C$, then the number of trees that we need to sample in order to obtain a low training error $\Rb( \hat{F}, \hat{\lambdab})$ will be small.
 As an example, if $\xib$ corresponds to the uniform distribution over $F$ and if the optimal $\lambdab^*$ that fits the choice probabilities $(\vb_S)_{S \in \Scal}$ is ``close'' to being uniform, then we only need to sample a small number of trees to achieve a low training error, because the implied value of $C$ (i.e., the value of $C$ needed for $\lambdab^*$ to be contained in $\Lambda(C, \xib)$) is small.
 As another example in contrast to the previous one, if the optimal $\lambdab^*$ is one where (for example) one tree $t'$ has a disproportionately higher probability than the other trees, then we will need to sample many trees from $\xib$ because the implied value of $C$ is large; this makes sense intuitively because one has a low likelihood of sampling $t'$ from $\xib$ when $|F|$ is large.
+We also note that the effect of the structure of $F$ in terms of the depth or the number of leaves of the trees is captured in the term $\min_{\lambdab \in \Lambda(C, \xib)} \Rb(F, \lambdab)$.
+As $F$ contains a richer collection of trees, this term will in general become smaller.